Trouv/bevy_ecs_ldtk/book/src/tutorials/tile-based-game/spawn-your-ldtk-project-in-bevy.md

 Now, run the game with `$ cargo run --release` to see your first level spawning in Bevy!

+Is the rendered level different than shown in LDtk?
+See the [known limitations section](../../explanation/limitations.md)

 ![bevy-setup](images/bevy-setup.png)

 ## Spawn sprites for your LDtk entities